allfed/ALLFED-Repository-Template/README.md

   - Snake case for variables and module: variable_name, my_module.py
   - Camel case for class name: MyClass
   - Camel case with spaces for jupyter notebook: Analyze Brain Data.ipynb
+* Delete dead code!
+Don't outcomment code you don't use anymore, but delete it instead.
+If you need to find it again, that's what we have git for.

 To make this easier you can use auto-formatter that change your code to be formatted in PEP 8 when you safe it.
 E.g. [here for Spyder](https://stackoverflow.com/questions/51463223/how-to-use-pep8-module-using-spyder).